suse-edge/edge-image-builder/docs/building-images.md

 There are a number of optional directories that may be included in the image configuration directory:

-* `network` - If present, network configurations will be generated from all desired states in this directory and will be included in the built image.
-The configurations relevant for the particular host will be identified and applied during the combustion phase.
-Check [nm-configurator](https://github.com/suse-edge/nm-configurator/) for more information.
+* `certificates` - If present, all files with the extension ".pem" or ".crt" will be installed as CA certificates in the built image.
 * `custom` - May be included to inject files into the built image.
 Files are organized by subdirectory as follows:
   * `scripts` - If present, all the files in this directory will be included in the built image and automatically executed during the combustion phase.
   * `files` - If present, all the files in this directory will be included in the built image.
+* `network` - If present, network configurations will be generated from all desired states in this directory and will be included in the built image.
+The configurations relevant for the particular host will be identified and applied during the combustion phase.
+Check [nm-configurator](https://github.com/suse-edge/nm-configurator/) for more information.

 The following sections further describe optional directories that may be included.